 - Standing for long periods of time.
 Jobs that require a lot of time on your feet, such as nurses, hair stylists, teachers, and factory workers are more prone to getting spider veins.

 - History of blood clots.
 If you’ve had a blood clot in one of your deep veins, which lie in groups of muscles, you may be at higher risk for spider veins.

-While spider veins are unsightly, the good news is they’re not typically cause for concern from a medical standpoint.
+While spider veins are unsightly, the good news is they do not typically cause concern from a medical standpoint.
 However, it’s a good idea to visit your doctor to discuss the available options for treating spider veins.

 To learn more about treating varicose and spider veins, or if you’re interested in any of the other dermatologic services we provide, contact Westerville Dermatology online or by calling 614.895.0400 today to schedule an appointment.